avinashvagh/Do-You-Know-Me--/README.md

-# Do You Know Me ?
+# Hey!
+My name is Avinash

 Its my first CLI app made using Vanila JS.
+Here is my first quiz app.
+Let get to know interesting thing about me.